FishRapper Archived Fishing Reports Section |

 So for I and the Princess of the Close Call, the hunt for Mr. Big will just have to wait a few more days.
 But we're not giving up, we'll keep trying and one of these days we're going to catch that monster, one of these days Mr. Big, one of these days.

-image denotes field report (8/8) From The Marcell Area, Frontier Sports, Paul Larson said; "Warm stable weather patterns and higher water temperatures have really stirred up the fish in the Edge of the Wilderness area lakes.
+(8/8) From The Marcell Area, Frontier Sports, Paul Larson said; "Warm stable weather patterns and higher water temperatures have really stirred up the fish in the Edge of the Wilderness area lakes.

 Reports of limits of good sized Crappie and Sunfish were quite common this week.
 Northern Pike have been on a tear lately and should continue to do so with the ideal conditions forecast to last for a good while longer.

 The water temperature reached 78 degrees on the lake I usually fish.
 The Pike have started to suspend out in the main lake adjacent to structure mostly in 20 to 50 feet of water.
 Trolling large crankbaits and swimbaits and varying the speed, (often as high as 5 mph), was the ticket last weekend.
 I caught and released a 14lb and an 8 pounder late Sunday afternoon.
 I lost one Pike that was much larger.
 The fish had the heavy trolling rod severely bent and was pulling so hard, I couldn’t get the rod out of the rod holder in time to set the hook and it got off.
-It seems really big fish are very good at doing that.

 The Crappie bite is very good right now and trolling small crankbaits for them has produced a lot of 12 to 14 inch fish.
 Smallmouth bass have been very aggressive, with jerkbaits and soft plastics getting the nod here.